 3. Increases Credibility and Trust

-When you are working with radiation or generating high concentration of radiation and have employees trained in radiation health and safety, it will increase your credibility as an organization and also build trust amongst your employees.
+When you are working with radiation or generating high concentrations of radiation and have employees trained in radiation health and safety, it will increase your credibility as an organization and also build trust amongst your employees.

 4. Improves Efficiency and Productivity